 Virtual Triggers

-While a component can generate triggers sometimes you might also want to trigger something based on an external event, eg the change of a parameter of one of your switchers.
-To facilitate this reactor can generate a trigger based on
+While a component can generate triggers, sometimes you might want to trigger something based on an external event, such as a parameter change on one of your switchers.
+To facilitate this, Reactor can generate a trigger based on:

 - Conditions